Krykutay/Skeleton-Farming-Simulator/README.md

 <img src="https://user-images.githubusercontent.com/44427408/150685265-bacd5063-d7dd-4ee9-bdb6-77c46d453dd4.jpg" width="390" height="250"> <br/>

 ### Shops
 Shops do include new outfits, new swords and stimulates that enchance the character's total health and damage.
-These are bought with gems which are collected from skeletons. <br/>
+These are bought with gems which are collected from skeletons.
+Not that each item that is bought from the shop is added to player inventory and stays there forever thanks to the save system! <br/>
 <img src="https://user-images.githubusercontent.com/44427408/150685303-c24b9167-8994-4f2e-a390-8067f3d6f3e9.jpg" width="750" height="465"><br/>

 ### Dialogue System